MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/smartplugs/post.md

 # POST smarplugs

-updates the smart plugs connected to the tp-link account.
+updates the smart plugs connected to the tp-link account. call this endpoint when a new device has been added.

 **URL** : `/api/v1/smartplugs/`